 The employer, based close to the Alps, makes brakes for Formula One vehicles and motorbikes and sells them in 70 nations.
-Hundreds of hundreds of thousands of euros bypass via its financial institution money owed each year – and London is the hub for those flows.
+Hundreds of thousands of euros bypass via its financial institution money owed each year – and London is the hub for those flows.
 As Britain prepares to leave the European Union, the corporation says it may now need to shift the center of its banking operations to Frankfurt.
-If Brexit takes place with little provision for London’s monetary offerings, banks, finances, and insurers in London will lose their ability to sell a lot of their services to European companies.
+If Brexit takes place with little provision for London’s monetary offerings, banks, finances, and insurers in London will lose their ability to sell many of their services to European companies.

-Financial firms say such shifts will imply the fee of banking for European agencies will have to push upward, although it is not clear who will choose up the bill – the banks or their clients.
+Financial firms say such shifts will imply the fee of banking for European agencies will have to push upward, although it is unclear who will choose up the bill – the banks or their clients.
 “At the top of the day, it’ll no longer be a problem for Brembo, but our bank,” stated Matteo Tiraboschi, government vice chairman of Brembo.
 “We expect to have the same service for an equal price.”
 Brembo’s major financial institution, Citigroup, declined to comment.

 Related Articles :

 - I-T dept to music assets offers in Mumbai well worth over Rs 1 cr achieved in the closing decade

 - How ELLE Editors Shop Fast Fashion Stores (And Make It Look, Chic)